 This ligament stabilizes as well as prevents the caudal descent of the humeral head.

-Clinical examples of the shoulder joint
+Clinical examples of shoulder joint injuries or lesions

 Traumatic shoulder luxation